 The peppermint candy cane flavor in this peppermint puppy chow is pretty strong, however, you can always add some more.
 Below are some delicious options to add to your mixture.

 - Mini Marshmallows

 Give this Puppy Chow as a Homemade Gift

 This peppermint puppy chow looks delightfully decadent when placed in a cellophane bag and tied with a ribbon.
 It makes for a welcome edible gift and lasts for up to 2 weeks.
 Take it to your next cookie exchange instead of going through the hassle of preparing cookies!

-Consider making these peppermint Christmas ornaments or these infused olive oils for more homemade gifts too.
+Consider making these infused olive oils for another homemade gift.